dandavison/open-in-editor/README.md

 If there was a line number, your editor goes to that line.
 So, compiler output, tracebacks, etc.

-Currently, the only implemented editor backend is Emacs.
+Currently, Emacs and Sublime are supported.
+To select an editor, enter "emacs" or "sublime" as the editor in "settings.py" and enter the path to `emacsclient` or `subl`.

 ### Installation